Published 17:35 IST, December 12th 2019

 Advertisement

-"I would say Hari (P Harikrishna), Vidit (Gujrati), Surya (Sekar Ganguly), Sasi (K Sasikiran) (as players of future).
+"I would say Hari (P Harikrishna), Vidit (Gujrati), Surya (Sekar Ganguly), Sasi (K Sasikiran) (as the players of the future).
 Sooner or later somebody from India will break into top 10.
 Things are looking promising for India as we have a lot of talent," Anand told PTI here during an interaction.

 Advertisement